celoyd/potato/docs/quickstart.md

 # Quickstart

-This quickstart will take you through the steps to pansharpen imagery with Potato.
+This quickstart will take you on the shortest path to pansharpen imagery with Potato.
 It assumes that you’re comfortable installing and using a python package on the command line, including fixing minor snags and cleaning up outright failures as they arise.
-It requires downloading most of a gigabyte of input data, so don’t save this to do offline.
+It requires downloading several gigabytes of libraries and test data, so don’t save this to do offline.
 The examples use Ubuntu 24 with [uv](https://github.com/astral-sh/uv) and `zsh`; if you do things in other ways (e.g., vanilla `pip`/`virtualenv` on macOS with `bash`, or `conda` on Alpine with `fish`), you are entrusted to translate the examples.

 ## Preliminaries